thomasclarke1969/documentation/guide/android/connecting.md

 ```

 ## Listeners
 The `LayerClient` object leverages the listener pattern to notify your application to specific events.
-You will need to implement the `LayerConnectionListener` and `LayerAuthenticationListener' interfaces.
-Once implemented, register both on the 'layerClient' object.
+You will need to implement the `LayerConnectionListener` and `LayerAuthenticationListener` interfaces.
+Once implemented, register both on the `layerClient` object.

 ```java
 layerClient.registerConnectionListener(this).registerAuthenticationListener(this);